Abandoned Bases - ALBERTA

 403 "City of Calgary".
 Squadron was re-formed at Linclon Park as a Fighter Bomber Squadron (Auxiliary) in 1948, remaining until it disbanded in 1964.
 NATO pilot training continued until 1958, after which the airfield was used only as an emergency landing strip.

 In the early to mid 1960s, a reorganization and consolidation occurred within the Canadian Military.
 Several Army, Navy and RCAF bases were either downsized, merged or closed.
 As a result, RCAF Station Lincoln Park closed in 1964.
 The buildings north of the airfield and the Lincoln Park PMQs became part of Currie Barracks.
 The reminder of the property was sold to the city of Calgary.
 Some of the row house PMQs were moved onto one of the former runways at the north end of the property.

 From the 1960s to 1983, the abandoned north-south runway was used as a racetrack for sports cars and motorcycles under the name Calgary International Raceway.

 Mount Royal College now occupies the part of the property where the airfield was once located, as it has done since 1972.

-As well, the Lincoln Park PMQ area is currently being re-developed into the "Garrison Green" residential community, modeled on an old "village style".
+The Lincoln Park PMQ area has been re-developed into the "Garrison Green" residential community, modeled on an old "village style".
 Some of the former PMQ homes have been moved onto new foundations and extensively renovated.
-The developer is also including a park named "Peacekeeper Park", which includes a memorials to Canadian Peacekeepers who distinguished themselves and to those who died in the service of their country.
+The developer established a park named "Peacekeeper Park", which includes a memorial dedicated to Canadian Peacekeepers who distinguished themselves and to those who died in the service of their country.